The world's biggest sand dunes, unusual desert wildlife and epic self-drive & flying safaris

 As one of the world’s least densely populated countries and with more wild animals than people, Namibia’s otherworldly landscapes will make you feel like you’re the only person on the planet.

-Navigate the sand seas of the Namib, the world’s oldest desert, the burning orange mountains of Sossusvlei, the barren clay pan of Deadvlei, the haunting shipwrecks of the Skeleton Coast, and the photogenic ghost town of Kolmanskop, half-submerged in sand.
+A trip to Namibia contains such variety; from navigating the sand seas of the world’s oldest desert, with its burning orange dunes and iconic clay pans of Sossusvlei and Deadvlei to the haunting shipwrecks of the Skeleton Coast, as well as such oddities like the abandoned diamond mining town of Kolmanskop, now half-submerged in sand.

-With well-maintained roads, clearly mapped routes and so much to explore, Namibia is perfect for a self-drive safari.
+With well-maintained roads, clearly mapped routes and so much to explore, Namibia is perfect for a self-drive safari, even for those who have never visited the continent before.
+Take a look at our Classic Namibia Holiday as a starting point.
 We also offer privately guided trips with expert local guides, for those who prefer not to drive, yet still want to experience Namibia up close.

 A flying safari is a fantastic option for those short on time, as it cuts out long drives and offers a unique bird’s-eye view of this awe-inspiring country.